umbraco/UmbracoDocs/umbraco-cloud/release-notes/2023-02-releasenotes.md

 ![OrgMfaDisplay](images/ProjectCreationFlow.gif)

-You will start by selecting the preferred project type, and then continue to choose your project plan, CMS version (for Umbraco Cloud or Umbraco baseline), and region.
+You will start by selecting the preferred project type, then you choose your project plan, CMS version (for Umbraco Cloud), and region.
 Next, you only need to register a project name, and the cloud project will be ready for you within a few minutes.

 Whether you're a seasoned Umbraco Cloud developer or new to Umbraco development, you'll appreciate the ease and efficiency of our new project creation flow.